 Evaluating Case To Determine Best Strategy

-What we do is, we will evaluate the case.
+What we do is we will evaluate the case.
 We will talk to you.
-We will get your version of events and if it’s a close-call case and/or you have some good ammunition that the police have not investigated that the prosecutor should see before making a filing decision, that's the type of case where we're going to reach out to the prosecutors at the filing level — send them a letter, give them some character letters and kind of give them our angles on the case so that they can look at everything.
+We will get your version of events and a close-call chance.
+You have some excellent ammunition that the police have not investigated that the prosecutor should see before making a filing decision; that's the type of case where we're going to reach out to the prosecutors at the filing level — send them a letter, give them some character letters and give them our angles on the case so that they can look at everything.

-If it's a close case where it could go either way and it's kind of a gray area, then we want to be able to explain to the prosecutor from our perspective what they should be evaluating.
+If it's a close case where it could go either way and it's a gray area, then we want to explain to the prosecutor what they should be evaluated from our perspective.

-This way, they don't just get some one-sided report from the police that doesn't take into account another view of the case.
+This way, they don't just get some one-sided report from the police that doesn't consider another view of the case.
 For example, we will get witness statements.
-Send them to the prosecutor that maybe the police didn't obtain.
-Any type of physical evidence — photographs or videotape if those are available and we know that the police have not obtained them then we will acquire them and we will get them to the prosecutors.
+Please send them to the prosecutor that maybe the police didn't obtain.
+Any physical evidence — photographs or videotape if those are available and we know that the police have not received them, then we will acquire them and get them to the prosecutors.

-Usually, the filing deputies are very busy at the pre-filing level so they're not going to just be taking calls from everybody.
-In fact, it is very difficult to get a hold of them.
-In my experience, it’s very rare that they're going to be calling and talking to attorneys unless it's some major sex crime case or a major murder case or major narcotics case.
+Usually, the filing deputies are very busy at the pre-filing level, so they're not just taking calls from everybody.
+It is tough to get a hold of them.
+In my experience, they're rarely going to be calling and talking to attorneys unless it's some major sex crime case or a major murder case, or a significant narcotics case.

-Sometimes I have had some success with them actually talking to me about the case and being able to give some good feedback.
-So, most of what we're doing is sending mitigation packages or letters to them trying to show them kind of our side of things so when they sit down to evaluate the case and make a decision whether to file it and exactly what to file, they've got the other side of the story.
+Sometimes I have had some success with them talking to me about the case and giving some good feedback.
+So, most of what we're doing is sending mitigation packages or letters to them trying to show them kind of our side of things so when they sit down to evaluate the case and make a decision whether to file it and precisely what to point, they've got the other side of the story.

 Avoiding The Filing of Criminal Charges

-The reason why we do this pre-filing intervention in some of the cases in the San Fernando, Van Nuys, is because once the case is filed it's a lot more difficult to convince the prosecutors to either dismiss it or change the charges, than if we can get to them right from the beginning.
+The reason why we do this pre-filing intervention in some of the cases in the San Fernando, Van Nuys, is because once the case is filed, it's a lot more challenging to convince the prosecutors to either dismiss it or change the charges than if we can get to them right from the beginning.

-Of course, the best way to do it is right from the beginning when they're making a decision whether to file charges, what charges to file, get them information from your own investigation, from a pre-filing standpoint and that information, if you can get it to them, follows the case from the beginning to the end.
+Of course, the best way to do it is right from the beginning when they're deciding whether to file charges, what charges to file, get the information from your investigation, from a pre-filing standpoint and that information, if you can get it to them, follows the case from the beginning to the end.

 That's got to be something that you and your attorney sit down and go over everything step by step before the case is filed.
 You decide what, if any, investigation needs to be done.
-You decide what witnesses need to be talked to, what evidence needs to be gathered.
+You determine what witnesses need to be talked to what evidence needs to be gathered.

 Then you let the attorney gather that.
 You help the attorney if appropriate.
-The attorney then puts the package together for the prosecutors in Van Nuys, for example or in the San Fernando Valley and let them review it with a defense slant that matches up against the police slant.
+The attorney then puts the package together for the prosecutors in Van Nuys or the San Fernando Valley and lets them review it with a defense slant that matches up against the police slant.